-Plastic in Circles – Smart Waste Collective will efficiently collect and sort waste to reduce plastic pollution on Ambon Island, Indonesia.
+Plastic in Circles – Smart Waste Collective collect and sorts waste to reduce plastic pollution on Ambon Island, Indonesia.

 P4G has provided this partnership with US $546,004 in catalytic grant funding.